Laeti016934/RayTracing/README.md

 make -j
 ./main

-Press R to start rendering
+Press R to start rendering (it may take several seconds)